xavmarch13/dataffoneurs-story/_posts/2024-12-11-welcome-to-jekyll.markdown

 </iframe>

-The graphs tell a clear story.
-Joy surged with the advent of sound and color, reflecting the industry’s ability to evoke happiness more effectively.
-Meanwhile, fear steadily grew as filmmakers began crafting suspenseful and thrilling narratives.
-Disgust declined during this period.
-Sadness and surprise also evolved, sound allowed for more nuanced portrayals of grief, while surprise gained depth through dramatic audio cues and sudden plot twists.

-All these changes seemed to align, but Nellie suspected there was more at play.
-Could global events like World War I, with its unprecedented loss and societal upheaval, have shaped cinema's emotional tone?
-The stark shifts in fear and disgust hinted at storytelling influenced not just by technological innovation but by a society grappling with the scars of war.
-Nellie’s exploration into cinema's emotional evolution was far from over.
+The data, much like the world Nellie lived in, tells a brutal story.
+Joy surged as sound and color transformed the cinematic experience, but Nellie’s star dimmed.
+Directors wanted precision, not the raw, untamed energy she had built her career on.

+“Oh, I tried to adapt,” Nellie insists, her voice breaking for just a moment.
+“But the rules had changed.
+They weren’t looking for wild hearts anymore—they wanted polish, grace, and a voice that could carry a melody.
+I was too much, darling.
+Too raw, too loud, too… me.”

+She pauses, glancing wistfully at the graphs that capture the emotional evolution of the era.
+“Sound brought audiences closer to characters, but it pushed me away.
+The rise of joy, fear, and surprise in movies?
+It came at the cost of stars like me.”

+Those dazzling changes of the twenties made Nellie pause and think back to an earlier time, before color and sound, when World War I cast its shadow over the silver screen and reshaped cinema in ways no one could have foreseen.

 ---

 ## **A shadow of war: how WW1 reshaped fear and disgust**

-During the silent film era, fear and disgust were already present, but something changed after World War I. Before the war, films often portrayed discomfort or grotesque imagery, reflecting audiences’ fascination with the new medium.
-However, after the war, the emotional tone shifted.

-1. **The decline of disgust**: Audiences had already witnessed unimaginable horrors during the war.
-Nellie’s analysis shows that filmmakers turned away from themes that evoked disgust, as viewers craved hope and escapism more than ever.

-2. **The rise of fear**: At the same time, fear became more dominant.
-The war introduced new anxieties—conflict, loss, and a destabilized world—and cinema reflected this.
-Suspenseful narratives and stories of survival became tools to mirror collective anxieties while also helping audiences process them.
+Nellie is transported back to 1914—a time before her Hollywood reign.
+The world was at war, and cinema, still in its silent infancy, mirrored the chaos of a planet torn apart.

+“Fear and disgust were already there,” Nellie recalls.
+“But after the war?
+Oh, darling, they became something else.”

+1. **The Decline of Disgust:**
+Audiences had seen enough horror on the battlefields.
+When they turned to movies, they didn’t want grotesque reminders—they wanted hope, beauty, and escape.
+Filmmakers adjusted, dialing back disgust and turning their focus to more uplifting themes.

+2. **The Rise of Fear:**
+Fear, though?
+Fear took center stage.
+The war had introduced new anxieties—uncertainty, loss, and a destabilized world—and movies channeled that collective dread.
+Silent thrillers, survival stories, and suspenseful dramas reflected a world still reeling from the trauma of war.

 <iframe src="{{ site.baseurl }}/assets/plots_alix/impact_of_WW1_Before_1914.html"
     width="100%"